isabella232/primetime.en/help/TVSDK-3.0-for-Android/android-3.0-advertising/ad-insertion/delete-replace-content-vod/android-3.0-delete-replace-content-vod.md

 snippet: y
 ---

-# Delete and replace ads in VOD streams{#delete-and-replace-ads-in-vod-streams}
+# Delete and replace ads in VOD streams overview{#delete-and-replace-ads-in-vod-streams}

 TVSDK supports the programmatic deleting and replacing of ad content in VOD streams.